pgeu/pgeu-system/docs/confreg/configuring.md

 Volunteers
 : List of registered users who participate in the [volunteer schedule](volunteers).
 This must be registered users.

+Check-in processors
+: List of registered users who work with [checking in users](tickets) on arrival.
+This must be registered users.

 Width of HTML schedule
 : Width in pixels of the built-in HTML schedule.
 This only controls